Are You Working Smart To Stay Pain-Free On Your Construction Site?

 Because your hands are the most important tools you'll ever own.

-So keeping them healthy and functioning well is absolutely vital if you want to keep earning a living in the construction industry.
+And keeping them healthy and functioning is absolutely vital if you want to keep earning a living in the construction industry.

 Which maybe isn't surprising when you consider the hazards they are exposed to on a daily basis such as: